Loadshedding blues? Here's a style survival guide for those four-hour power trips during the day (and night)

 Or I might leave my place not realising just how incredibly creased my outfit really is.

-If only Eskom understood that mood lighting was just not made for practical day-to-day survival.
+If only this country understood that mood lighting was just not made for practical day-to-day survival.

-Anyway, perhaps it's time we got ourselves a fashion and beauty survival guide seeing as we've all involuntarily given up electricity for lent again, for another five years.
+Anyway, perhaps it's time we got ourselves a fashion and beauty survival guide seeing as Eskom has switched off the light at the end of the tunnel

 Here are our fashion & beauty hacks for when the lights go out: